 Utilities Rates, Fees & SDCs

-City Council approves annual increases to customer water, sewer, and storm rates and fees and developer System Development Charges (SDCs) Please access the following information for additional details about the increases:
+City Council approves annual increases to customer paid water, sewer, and storm rates and fees and developer paid System Development Charges (SDCs).
+Please access the following information for additional details about the increases:

 - System Development Charges (Tap Fees) - Frequently Asked Questions (PDF)